course-files/BBT3104-Lab6of6-QueryOptimization/README.md

 2. Create the IMDb database in Postgres using [schema.sql](IMBDb-dataset/schema.sql)

 3. Download the `.tgz` dataset, unzip it, and import each `.csv` file into its respective table.
 You can use [DBeaver](https://dbeaver.io/) (recommended) or any other similar database tool when importing.
-Alternatively, you can use [cinemagoer](https://pypi.org/project/cinemagoer/), formerly [IMDbPy](https://pypi.org/project/IMDbPY/), to automate this step.
+A slightly similar video tutorial is available [here on YouTube](https://youtu.be/PKpzDL-yRPw?si=Y32Hqp3k0ZO9Kwm7). <br> Alternatively, you can use [cinemagoer](https://pypi.org/project/cinemagoer/), formerly [IMDbPy](https://pypi.org/project/IMDbPY/), to automate this step.

 ## Join Order Benchmark (JOB) queries